buildbot/buildbot/master/docs/manual/configuration/www.rst

 Endpoint matchers are processed in the order they are configured.
 The first rule matching an endpoint will prevent further rules from being checked.
 To continue checking other rules when the result is `deny`, set `defaultDeny=False`.
-If no endpoint matcher matches, then the access is granted.
+If no endpoint matcher matches, then access is granted.

 One can implement the default deny policy by putting an :py:class:`AnyEndpointMatcher` with nonexistent role in the end of the list.
 Please note that this will deny all REST apis, and most of the UI do not implement proper access denied message in case of such error.

-The following sequence is implemented by each EndpointMatcher class.
+The following sequence is implemented by each EndpointMatcher class:

 - Check whether the requested endpoint is supported by this matcher
-- Get necessary info from data api, and decides whether it matches.
+- Get necessary info from data API and decide whether it matches
-- Look if the users has the required role.
+- Look if the user has the required role

 Several endpoints matchers are currently implemented.
 If you need a very complex setup, you may need to implement your own endpoint matchers.